 School meals help children succeed both in and out of school and build strong, resilient communities.

-Studies show that providing students with healthy meals at school makes them more attentive and engaged in the classroom, leading to better grades, higher attendance rates, and higher graduation rates.
+Kids who eat school meals do better in school.
+Studies show that offering students with healthy meals at school makes them more attentive and engaged in the classroom, leading to better grades, higher attendance rates, and higher graduation rates.
+And, schools that offer no-cost breakfast and lunch are more likely to have high performance grades and to meet growth targets.

-School meals for all will support local suppliers.
+School meals for all will help build strong, resilient communities.